dhis2/dhis2-android-sdk/docs/content/developer/workflow.md

 Data whose state is `ERROR` or `WARNING` cannot be uploaded.
 It is required to solve the conflicts before attempting a new upload: this means to do a modification in the problematic data, which forces their state back to `TO_UPDATE`.

+As of version 2.37, a new tracker importer was introduced (`/api/tracker` endpoint).
+The default tracker importer is still the legacy one (`/api/trackedEntityInstances`), but you can opt-in to use this new tracker importer by using the Android Settings webapp (see [Synchronization](#android_sdk_synchronization_settings)).
+This is internal to the SDK; the API exposed to the app does not change.

 #### Tracker conflicts

 Server response is parsed to ensure that data has been correctly uploaded to the server.
 In case the server response includes import conflicts, these conflicts are stored in the database, so the app can check them and take an action to solve them.